westonganger/sexy_form.rb/README.md

   .row.select-example
     ### -- Additional Options for `type: :select`
     ### collection: {
-    ###   options : (Required) Array, Nested Array or String ### Required, Note: The non-Array String type is for passing in a pre-built html options string
+    ###   options : (Required) Array, Nested Array or String.
+Note: The non-Array String type is for passing in a pre-built html options string
     ###   selected : (Optional) String or Array of Strings
     ###   disabled : (Optional) String or Array of Strings
     ###   include_blank : (Optional) String or Bool